jackrugile/lost-without-you-ld41/NOTES.md

   - light flashes
   - add mesh line explosion on unite
   - explode in to sky as maze drifts away
-- fade in intro screen

 # BUGS / PERFORMANCE

 - can I use spatial hash for better collision perf?
-- find bottleneck on laptop
-  - post process?
-  - resolution?
-  - antialias?
-  - no spatial hash on cube collisions?
 - use delta time for movement
 - possible add second line to bottom of hero to show time left
 - click for first sound play to bypass sound browser lock